stymphalide/java_project/Readme.md

 Instead of having a 3x3 grid where one has to find a set, we will use a simpler version of the game.
 In this version two 'cards' already lie on the table.
 By the rules of set, the third card is clearly determined.

-In our version of the game the visual features of color, number, symbol and shading are replaced by auditive features.
+In our version of the game the visual features of colour, number, symbol and shading are replaced by auditive features.
 These auditive features are:

-[//]: # (@TODO: Fill in the gaps here.)
+ - Which interval is it (out of a predetermined list of three)?
+ - Is the lower or the higher note played first or are they played simultaneously?
+ - In which range is the interval (high, middle, low)?

- - Interval size (Out of a predetermined list of three)
+ - By which instrument is the interval played (out of a predetermined list of three)?

- - ...
+[//]: # (@TODO: Define high, middle and low range.)

 [//]: # (@TODO: Refactor this into a project description part)